elazzabi/weather-app/README.md

 This project is built as an assessment for [freecodecamp](https://freecodecamp.com)

-A live version of this project can be found here: [Wikipedia Search](http://elazzabi.com/projects/weather-app/)
+A live version of this project can be found here: [Weather App](http://elazzabi.com/projects/weather-app/)

 ## License